moredip/blog.thepete.net/source/_posts/2017-11-06-continuous-delivery-for-static-websites.markdown

 This file defines a build step called `test` which CodeShip will automatically run whenever it sees a new code commit land.
 That build step is configured to execute the `test.sh` script we just created.

-CodeShip runs every build step within a Docker container, which it refers to as *services*.
+CodeShip runs every build step within a Docker container, which it refers to as a *service*.
 We've specified that our `test` build step should run within the `workshop` service, but haven't yet told CodeShip what that service looks like.
 We do that via a separate `codeship-services.yml` configuration file, also placed in the root of our code repo:

 ``` yaml codeship-services.yml
 workshop: